broadinstitute/computational-resources/01_Introduction/01_Shell_Commands/Shell_Commands.md

 ## Command Line Usage

-While the above tasks can be accomplished using Finder, the command line will be helpful later on for managing virtual environments, installing python packages, using jupyter notebooks, and using git version control, which we will cover in subsequent modules.
+While the above tasks can be accomplished using Finder, the command line will be helpful later for managing virtual environments, installing python packages, using jupyter notebooks, and using git version control.

 ## Command Summary